garrandall/popular-music-data/tracks/hung-up-in-your-eyes-brian-hyland.md

 I can't resist the urge
 To steal a glance at you
-But when i do
+But when I do
 I just can't stop
 I have to look at you some more

-And i get hung up in your eyes
+And I get hung up in your eyes
 Hung up on your smile
-And i can't concentrate
+And I can't concentrate
 On anything but you

 I get hung up in your eyes